saikumarchappa/tourism-website/README.md

 ## Bugs

-* Tours and Travel link is not working right now
+* Everything is working fine.

 ## Things to be improved

-* Css has to be improved
+* Css styling
 * I want to add checkout function in future